harsh306/Notes-MLE/Readme.md

-Please note this is not my work.
+Please note this is not my original work.
 It is just a compilation of some of the amazing blogs and books researchers have written.
 I have done my best to cite them all, please let me know if you have any suggestions or corrections.
 You can even submit a PR or create a issue for contribution.